 ART Medications

-Several medications are used in a typical IVF cycle.
-These medicines belong to several categories and each are an important part of a stimulated cycle.
-The types and amount of medications used vary according to the medication protocol prescribed by your physician.
+Several hormonal medications are used in an IVF cycle.
+These medicines belong to several categories and each is an important part of the IVF cycle.
+The types and amounts of medications used vary according to the medication protocol prescribed by your physician.

 GnRH Agonists

-Gonadotropin releasing hormone (GnRH) is a hormone produced in the brain that indirectly stimulates ovarian function.
-Agonists of GnRH are synthetic forms of this hormone which do not directly induce follicle development or ovulation but which have become very important in ART therapy.
+Gonadotropin-releasing hormone (GnRH) is a hormone produced in the brain that indirectly stimulates the ovaries.
+GnRH agonists are synthetic forms of this hormone that do not directly induce follicle development or ovulation but have become very important in IVF treatment.

 There are several advantages to using GnRH agonists:

-1. They make ovarian stimulation easier to regulate, since the patient's own hormone production is suppressed.
+1. They make ovarian stimulation easier to regulate since the patient's own hormones are suppressed.

-4. Ovarian function can be suspended with GnRH agonists for variable periods of time if necessary, which allows for flexibility in cycle scheduling.
+3. If necessary, GnRH agonists can suspend ovarian function for variable periods of time, which allows for flexibility in cycle scheduling.

 Mechanism Of Action

-Agonists of GnRH (such as Lupron®) initially stimulate the pituitary gland to release all the stored gonadotropins (LH and FSH -the hormones that normally stimulate ovarian function).
-Over the course of a week to 10 days, GnRH analogs suppress the production of any new LH and FSH.
-This effect appears to prevent the ovaries from receiving mixed signals from the patient's own LH and FSH and from the medications that are administered to stimulate follicle development.
-The result for many patients is a more synchronized development of mature oocytes.
+GnRH agonists (such as Lupron®) initially stimulate the pituitary gland to release gonadotropins (LH and FSH).
+Over the course of 7 to 10 days, GnRH agonists then suppress the production of any new LH and FSH.
+This effect appears to prevent the ovaries from receiving mixed signals from the patient's own LH and FSH.
+The result for many patients is a more synchronized development of many mature oocytes at one time and prevents ovulation.

 Dosage and Monitoring

 The GnRH agonist used most commonly is leuprolide acetate (Lupron®).
-Lupron® is not FDA approved for use in IVF treatment but has been used successfully in IVF for 20 years.
+Lupron® is not FDA-approved for use in IVF treatment but has been used successfully in IVF for 20 years.
 Lupron® must be injected to be active.
-In ART therapy, a formulation of Lupron® is used, which can be injected just under the skin, in a manner similar to insulin injections for diabetes therapy.
+During IVF, patients use a subcutaneous formulation of Lupron®.

 The usual dosage of Lupron® is 0.1 or 0.2 cc daily as a single injection.
-Menstruation usually occurs four to 10 days later.
-During the time of actual ovarian stimulation, the dosage of Lupron® is halved (e.g., 0.1 cc to 0.05 cc daily).
+Menstruation usually occurs 5 to 10 days later.
+During actual ovarian stimulation, the dosage of Lupron® is halved (e.g., 0.1 cc to 0.05 cc daily).
 Lupron is usually administered until the day of hCG administration.
 Some patients, because of their history or condition, are treated with a different dosage or schedule of Lupron®.

-In some protocols, a GnRH analog can be used to trigger ovulation of mature follicles in place of human chorionic gonodpotropin.
-This is usually reserved for patients with a risk of hyperstimulation.
+In some protocols, a GnRH agonist can be used to trigger ovulation of mature follicles in place of hCG (human chorionic gonadotropin).
+This is usually reserved for patients at risk for OHSS.

-Antagonists of GnRH are also available (Cetrotide® and Antagon®).
-These are started later in the cycle than Lupron® and directly and immediately inhibit FSH and LH production.
+GnRH antagonists (Cetrotide®, Fyremadel®, and Ganarelix®) are also available.
+These are started later in the IVF cycle and directly and immediately inhibit FSH and LH production.
 Protocols that use these medications may require fewer injections.
 Ultrasound measurements of follicular growth are used to determine when to start these medicines.

 Mechanism of Action

-GnRH antagonists bind to the receptor for gonoadotropin releasing hormone on the pituitary, preventing the natural luteinizing hormone surge and ovulation.
-This is important to the success of an IVF cycle, when premature ovulation could reduce the number of oocytes retrieved.
+GnRH antagonists bind to the receptor for gonadotropin-releasing hormone on the pituitary, preventing the natural LH surge and ovulation.
+This is important to the success of an IVF cycle, as premature ovulation could reduce the number of oocytes retrieved.

 Human Chorionic Gonadotropin

-Human chorionic gonadotropin (hCG) is an injectable medication that is administered to complete oocyte maturation.
-The brand names for hCG are Profasi®, Ovidrel®, Novarel®,and Pregnyl®.
+Human chorionic gonadotropin (hCG) is an injectable medication that is administered to complete egg maturation.
+The brand names for hCG are Ovidrel®, Novarel®, and Pregnyl®.

 Mechanism of Action

-Human chorionic gonadotropin is structurally similar to the LH that is produced by a woman's pituitary gland.
-It acts on the ovary in a manner similar to a woman's own LH.
+Human chorionic gonadotropin is structurally similar to the LH produced by the pituitary gland.
+It acts on the ovary in a manner similar to the body’s own LH.
 Human chorionic gonadotropin, like LH, stimulates the final maturation of the oocytes in the follicle.
 It also stimulates progesterone production from the ovary after egg retrieval.
 This progesterone is important to prepare the uterus for implantation of the embryo.

 Dosage and Administration

-Human chorionic gonadotropin can be administered several different ways.
-The commonly administered dose is a single injection of 10,000 units.
+Human chorionic gonadotropin can be administered in several different ways.
+The commonly administered dose is a single injection of 10,000 or 5,000 units.
+Ovidel may be 250-500 mcg.
 Once hCG is administered, ovulation usually occurs in approximately 36 to 40 hours.
-Therefore oocyte retrieval is routinely scheduled at 34-36 hours after hCG.
-This helps ensure maximal egg maturity, which is important for fertilization and embryo development.
-Occasionally, several doses of 2,500 units (usually every three days) are administered after egg retrieval to stimulate progesterone production.
-If your response to stimulation is particularly exuberant, the dose of hCG can be reduced to 5,000 units in an attempt to reduce the risk of ovarian hyperstimulation syndrome.
+Therefore, oocyte retrieval is routinely scheduled at 34-36 hours after hCG.
+This helps ensure egg maturity, which is important for fertilization and embryo development.

-It typically takes 8-10 days for single injection of 10,000 units of hCG to be cleared from the blood stream.
+It typically takes 8-10 days for a single injection of 10,000 units of hCG to be cleared from the bloodstream.
 As hCG is the same hormone that is produced by a developing pregnancy, patients should not have a blood or urine pregnancy test sooner than 10 days following the hCG injection.
-If a pregnancy test is performed earlier, it may measure the hCG that was given by injection rather than measure hCG produced by a pregnancy.
+If a pregnancy test is performed earlier, it may measure the hCG that was given by injection rather than measure the hCG produced by a pregnancy.

 ‹ Go back to Patient's Guide Index | Go to Next Topic ›